TheNoteTaker/2023_spring_cis105/modules/module_10/connect_notes.md

    materials and services it has received.
 5. **Payroll:** concerned with calculating employee paychecks.
 6. **General Ledger:** keeps track of all summaries of all the foregoing transactions.
+A typical general ledger system can produce **income statements** and **balance sheets**.
+    - **Income statements** show a company’s financial performance, income, expenses, and difference between them for a company during a specific time period
-A typical general ledger system can produce income statements and balance sheets.
-Income statements show a company’s financial performance, and balance sheets list the overall financial condition of an organization.
+    - **Balance sheets** list the overall financial condition of an organization, including the assets, liabilities, and the equity of an organization.

 ## Other TPSs